darius/traitor/bastiat-the-law.md

 he'll never think unless I squeeze his brain.
 Stand back, says the traveler.
-God made well what he did; don't pretend to know more than he, and since he has given organs to this frail creature, let them develop and strengthen by exercise, groping, experience, and Liberty.
+God made well what he did; don't pretend to know more than he, and since he has given organs to this frail creature, let them develop and strengthen by exercise, feeling out, experience, and Liberty.

 God has placed in humanity, too, all it needs to achieve its destinies.
 There is a providential social physiology as there is a